bluenviron/gomavlib/README.md

 * Support both domain names and IPs
 * Examples provided for every feature, comprehensive test suite, continuous integration

+## Important announcement

+my main open source projects are being transferred to the [bluenviron organization](https://github.com/bluenviron), in order to allow the community to maintain and evolve the code regardless of my personal availability.

+In the next months, the repository name will be changed accordingly.

 ## Table of contents

 * [Installation](#installation)